Notmeher/Advanced-OCR-System-With-LLM/README.md

-# OCR Enhancement System with LLaMA Vision
+# OCR Enhancement System with AI Vision Models

 This repository contains three implementations of an advanced OCR (Optical Character Recognition) system that uses multimodal AI models to improve text extraction from images and PDFs:

-1. **Flask Web Application**: A full-featured web interface for processing both images and PDFs with OCR enhancement
+1. **Flask Web Application**: A full-featured web interface for processing both images and PDFs with LLaMA Vision
-2. **Streamlit + LLaMA Vision**: A streamlined web app using only LLaMA Vision for direct image-to-text extraction
+2. **SmolDockling App**: A specialized solution for code extraction using the SmolDocling model
 3. **Streamlit + Tesseract + LLaMA Vision**: A hybrid approach combining traditional OCR with AI refinement

 ## Overview